hiattp/model-orchestration-experiments/README.md

 ❯ cat .env
-export AZURE_OPENAI_ENDPOINT="<your Azure OpenAI Service endpoint>" export AZURE_OPENAI_API_KEY="<one of your Azure OpenAI API Keys>" export AZURE_OPENAI_DEPLOYMENT_NAME="<the name of a model deployed in Azure AI Foundry that can be used for chat completion, e.g. 'gpt-4'>>"
+export AZURE_OPENAI_ENDPOINT="<your Azure OpenAI Service endpoint>" export AZURE_OPENAI_API_KEY="<one of your Azure OpenAI API Keys>" export AZURE_OPENAI_MULTIMODAL_MODEL_DEPLOYMENT_NAME="<the name of a model deployed in Azure AI Foundry that can be used for chat completion, e.g. 'gpt-4'>>"
 ```

 For experiments utilizing the Azure AI Document Intelligence service, you will need the following environment variables: